AdamMillsy/AdamMillsy/README.md

 Some of my projects include:
 - 🔭 **[Inputter](https://github.com/AdamMillsy/Inputter)**, a cross-platform ROBLOX input manager
 - ⚽ **[Rebound](https://www.roblox.com/games/15298297809/STYLES-REBOUND)**, a ROBLOX sports game akin to Lúcioball, this was developed by myself and lxhop, maintenance is currently managed by [MisFits Gaming](https://misfitsgaming.gg/).
-- 🕵️ **A secret project** Something I can't discuss, but you'll see it soon!
+- 🕵️ **A secret project**, something I can't discuss, but you'll see it soon!

 You can reach me at:
 👾 **AdamMillsy on Discord**